parledoct/jupyter-book/_sources/chapters/02_environment/03_jupyterlab-intro.md

 ### Shell commands

 A 'shell' is an analogy for the layer that sits between the user and the operating system, which is the 'kernel'.
-Since some commands are much more efficiently done by the operating system (things like file management, e.g. (un)zipping files), the JupyterLab Python 3 Console that we're using makes it easy to also easily run shell commands by prefixing command with an exclamation mark `!`.
+Since some commands are much more efficiently done by the operating system (things like file management, e.g. (un)zipping files), the JupyterLab Python 3 Console that we're using makes it easy to also easily run shell commands by prefixing command with an exclamation mark `!` (and executing them as usual, with `Shift + Enter`).

 You can try out some shell commands such as:

-- `!echo "Hello!"`: Print 'Hello!' (same functionality as Python command above)
+- Print 'Hello!' (same functionality as Python command above)

+    ```bash
+    !echo "Hello!"
+    ```

-- `!pwd`: Print the `p`resent `w`orking `d`irectory
+- Print the `p`resent `w`orking `d`irectory

-- `!ls`: Print a list of files and folders in the present working directory
+    ```bash
+    !pwd
+    ```

 ## Wrap up